-Auld lang syne: New Year brings final UK-EU Brexit split
+Auld Lang Syne: New Year Brings Final UK-EU Brexit Split

 After that, Britain will leave the EU’s vast single market and customs union — the biggest single economic change the country has experienced since World War II.

 A free trade agreement sealed on Christmas Eve after months of tense negotiations will ensure Britain and the 27-nation EU can continue to trade in goods without tariffs or quotas.
-That should help protect the 660 billion pounds ($894 billion) in annual trade between the two sides, and the hundreds of thousands of jobs that rely on it.
+That should help protect the $894 billion in annual trade between the two sides, and the hundreds of thousands of jobs that rely on it.

 But firms face sheaves of new paperwork and expenses.
 Traders are struggling to digest the new rules imposed by a 1,200-page deal that was agreed just a week before the changes take place.